 - (1) The disciplinary sanctions that may be imposed for nonacademic misconduct, in accordance with the procedures of ss.
-UWS 17.11 to 17.13, are any of the following: - (a) A written reprimand. - (b) Denial of specified university privileges. - (c) Payment of restitution. - (d) Educational or service sanctions, including community service. - (e) Disciplinary probation. - (f) Imposition of reasonable terms and conditions on continued student status.
+UWS 17.11 to 17.13, are any of the following: - a.
+A written reprimand. - b.
+Denial of specified university privileges. - c.
+Payment of restitution. - d.
+Educational or service sanctions, including community service.

+- e.
+Disciplinary probation.

+- f.
+Imposition of reasonable terms and conditions on continued student status.

-- (g) Removal from a course in progress.
+- g.
+Removal from a course in progress.

-- (h) Enrollment restrictions on a course or program.
+- h.
+Enrollment restrictions on a course or program.

-- (i) Suspension.
+- i.
+Suspension.

-- (j) Expulsion.
+- j.
+Expulsion.

 Notes on disciplinary sanctions: Suspension may be up to 2 years and is typically imposed in academic term increments (i.e.1 summer term, 1 semester, 2 semesters or up to 2 years).
 Upon completion of a suspension period, a student who is academically eligible may re-enroll, provided all conditions from previous disciplinary sanctions have been met.
 Denial of specified university privileges may include such sanctions as restrictions on participation in extra-curricular activities, depending on the facts of the case and the status of the parties.
-Educational or service sanctions can include, but is not limited to, participating in prevention programming, taking a drug and alcohol abuse assessment and following up with mandatory counseling, taking a counseling assessment and following up with mandatory counseling, or mandatory alcohol education.
+Educational or service sanctions can include, but is not limited to, participating in prevention programming, taking a drug and alcohol abuse assessment, taking a counseling assessment, or mandatory alcohol education.
 Such sanctions, if imposed, will be determined on a case-by-case basis.